Unreal Engine Plugin Manual

 .

-Testing with ODIN client
+Testing with ODIN Client

 As ODIN is working cross platform, you can use our ODIN client app to connect users to your Unreal based game.
 There are numerous use cases where this is a great option (see Use Cases Guide) but its also great for development.